falkirks/Volt/README.md

 ====
 ###### Formerly HTTPServer

 Volt is an hyper-powerful integrated website solution for PocketMine.
 Driven by Handlebars and pthreads, volt is an extensive webserver.
+Volt's dependencies are managed using Miner.

 ### What's changing in v3.0.0?
 * **Name.** HTTPServer is now volt.
 Why?
 I thought carefully about this one and I figured that "HTTPServer" did not represent the project correctly.